Science On The Radio Podcast Index

 For more information contact: philip.sharman2@btinternet.com -

-Episode 24 - ARCHiOX - John Barrett – Senior Photographer at the Imaging Services Department at the Bodleian Library tells Nina about the exciting information revealed by ARCHiOx project at the Bodleian Library
+Episode 24 - ARCHiOXEpisode 24 - ARCHiOX - John Barrett – Senior Photographer at the Imaging Services Department at the Bodleian Library tells Nina about the exciting information revealed by ARCHiOx project at the Bodleian Library

 First Broadcast: 23 September 2023